webage003/bigbangrke/docs/developer/development-environment.md

 ```

 - Start our dev cluster on the EC2 instance using K3D.
 See addendum for more secure way with only port 22 exposed using private ip and sshuttle & section to have support for multi istio ingressgateways with a K3D cluster using MetalLB.
+> [!NOTE]
+> Newer versions of k3d may have issues that doesn't allow the logging namespace to deploy correctly.
+If you experience issues, add --image docker.io/rancher/k3s:v1.21.4-k3s1 to the cluster create command to ensure that a compatable image is used.
 ```shell
 EC2_PUBLIC_IP=$( curl https://ipinfo.io/ip )
 echo $EC2_PUBLIC_IP